domoritz/line-density/Readme.md

-# Fast density heatmaps for tiem series
+# Fast density heatmaps for time series

 Status: Experimental.
 Nothing to see yet.